 A Few Facts about Halong Bay

 - Halong Bay is located east of Vietnam’s capital city Hanoi.
 It takes about 3.5 to 4 hours by car to get from Halong Bay from Hanoi or the Noi Boi airport (outside Hanoi).
 If you are using a transfer service, you’ll likely stop for a 15 to 30 minute break along the way.
 The closer but smaller Cat Bi International Airport is located about 1.5 hours drive from the main Halong Bay docks.

 Note that there are several different ports in and around Halong Bay where cruise ships may dock.
-While most cruises leave from the Halong Bai Chay port, some also leave from Haiphong and Cai Lan.
+While most cruises leave from the Bai Chay port or the Tuan Chau port, some also leave from the Hon Gai or Cai Lan ports around Halong.
+Some also leave from Haiphong (a city 26 miles / 43 km southwest).
 In our case, our cruise left from the dock on Tuan Chau island.
 Knowing this information is only necessary if you are arranging your own transportation.

-- As tourism continues to increase in Halong Bay, so have the regulations to try to ensure safety and prevent overcrowding and destruction of the bay.
+As tourism continues to increase in Halong Bay, so have the regulations to try to ensure safety and prevent overcrowding and destruction of the bay.
 After some disastrous incidents, such as the sinking of one tourist boat in 2011, a number of regulations were enacted in regards to Halong Bay cruise boats that has hopefully led to increased safety.
 Stricter regulations also mean less flexibility for cruise operators as to where they can go and where they can anchor.
 Cruise boats can only anchor in certain areas and must anchor near other boats at night for safety reasons.
-A recent and not very popular regulation requires all boats to be painted white (supposedly so they could easily be seen but this doesn’t work very well in foggy conditions) so many boats are not able to show off their intended colors.
+Boats must also have white paint on them, supposedly so they could easily be seen but this doesn’t work very well in foggy conditions.

 Choosing a Halong Bay Cruise Company

 How much should I budget for a cruise?